-Displaced persons from the Ukraine seeking help who want to stay in Upper Austria receive a residence permit "ID card for displaced persons" (this is not issued or delivered by the police).
+Displaced persons from the Ukraine seeking help and who want to stay in Upper Austria receive the residence permit "ID card for displaced persons" (which is not issued or delivered by the police).
 Prompt registration at one of the registration offices in Linz is required to receive the ID card.

 4020 Linz, Waldeggstraße 41, Postverteilerzentrum Linz

 Monday and Friday from 08:00 to 18:00